 The offensive lyrics are all in the second verse including two uses of the “N” word and a reference to a black man in jail.
 That verse would seem to originate from an unrelated song or limerick.
 It begins with “Sing a song of the city…” and then proceeds through several food related references to cities.
 The natural rhythm implies it might also have roots as a work song.

 “Levee Song” would have been heard in many forms in many settings.
-It is not unreasonable to conjecture that actual railroad and levee workers sang the tune or parts of the lyrics before any minstrels did and they certainly would have afterword.
+It is not unreasonable to conjecture that actual railroad and levee workers sang the tune or parts of the lyrics before any minstrels did and workers certainly did after it became popular.
 While it may have appeared on the minstrel stage in some form before 1894 its most prominent use as a minstrel song only occurred in the two decades after publication.

 When Did “Levee Song” Become The Song We Know?

-Using the three examples provided by Dr. Ermolaeva; 1894, 1915, and 1950, we can determine with some certainty that the “Levee Song” verse and melody, (the “I’ve been working on the railroad” part) was combined with the bridge (“Dinah won’t you blow… Dinah won’t you blow…) and chorus (“Someone’s in the kitchen with Dinah”) sometime after 1915, and was most likely added after 1944.
+Using the three examples provided by Dr. Ermolaeva; from 1894, 1915, and 1950, we can determine with some certainty that the “Levee Song” verse and melody, (the “I’ve been working on the railroad” part) was combined with the bridge (“Dinah won’t you blow… Dinah won’t you blow…) and chorus (“Someone’s in the kitchen with Dinah”) sometime after 1915, and most likely later than 1944.

 The 1915 children’s songbook contains the “Levee Song” with a short verse introduction followed by the “Railroad” section, it leaves out the offensive second section of the Princeton version.
 The new opening verse section is more substantial than the call and response that opens the 1894 version.
 The simple verses are all borrowed from other common work song material.